Common name: Strawberry Anemone

 Diet

-Carnivore Feeds on small fish and shrimp
+Carnivore Feeds on small fish, plankton, and finely chopped seafood

 Reefsafe